Writing author names in MLA

 If you are citing a publication from a government agency, start with the name of the government and follow with the name of the agency.
 Always arrange the entities from largest to smallest.

-In MLA, omit titles, affiliations and degrees that follow or precede the names of source authors.
+Do not include titles, affiliations, and degrees in source citations.
 For example, Sir Walter Scott would be listed as Scott, Walter.

 Pseudonyms and simplified names